 - The British Association of Iconographers, www.bai.org.uk They run a journal and a website, which includes details of all current icon courses in the UK.

-- The Prince’s School of Traditional Arts. www.psta.org.uk The school is developing a range of introductory liturgical arts courses, such as illuminated manuscripts, calligraphy, and stained glass.
+- The Prince’s Foundation School of Traditional Arts.
+The school sporadically runs five-day courses in a range of arts related to iconography, such as gilding, illumination and calligraphy. https://princes-foundation.org/school-of-traditional-arts/open-programme

 - www.atelier-st-andre.net Founded by Fr.
 Egon Sendler, it is a Roman Catholic icon studio, which sometimes runs courses in France.

 - www.atelierdamascene.fr Atelier Saint Jean Damascène, La Prade 26190, Saint Jean en Royans, France.
 Tel : 04 75 47 55 87